Draft Analyzer Walkthrough

 Pane one shows the status of the draft, with all picks taken over the last two rounds, plus a toggle to turn on or off a mock draft.
 A yellow settings icon in the top right acts as your general manager for all draft settings, where you can change your rankings from 4for4’s (not a great idea, in my humble opinion), or choose a draft strategy by position.
 The default on this is to optimize by core starters (QB, RB, WR, TE, plus a backup RB and WR), however, you can choose to optimize the entire team or customize, which allows you to weight each position differently based on your preferences.
 There is also the ability to hide or show stretch picks, which are players above their average draft position (ADP).
 Be sure to click save changes at the bottom of the yellow box when you are finished.

 The next pane features a “Top Recommended” picks button, and when clicked you’ll find a list of the five best players on the board, along with their ADP and 4for4's projected fantasy points.
-You’ll also see “Value” here, which is also shown as VBD or value based drafting further down the analyzer.
+You’ll also see “Value” here, which is also shown as VBD or value-based drafting further down the analyzer.
 This refers to the value of a player compared to the player in front of him.
-For example, if comparing Melvin Gordon and Dalvin Cook, Gordon is projected for 256 points to Cook’s 244.
-Their “Values” are +82 and +70, a difference of 12, which signifies that Gordon is projected 12 points above the next RB in the draft, in this case, Cook.
+For example, if comparing Michael Thomas and Davante Adams, Thomas is projected for 315 points to Adam’s 306.
+Their “Values” are +121 and +112, a difference of nine, which signifies that Thomas is projected nine points above the next WR in the draft, in this case, Adams.

 Next to the “Top Recommended” button which showcases the optimal players, you may filter by specific position if you want to see the top five options at QB, RB, etc. This pane also allows you to search for a player by name, and in the far right, refresh the recommendations.